hasanazeerkhan/khadeeja.designs/blogs/contents/handcrafted-aari-indian-heritage.md

 ## 💛 Final Thought

-When you choose handcrafted Aari, you don’t just wear beauty —
-you protect it.
+When you choose handcrafted Aari, you don't just wear beauty you protect it.